YannickJadoul/PyGellermann/README.md

 PyGellermann is released under the GNU General Public License v3 or later.
 See the LICENSE file for details.

 PyGellermann was developed at the [Comparative Bioacoustics Group](https://www.mpi.nl/department/comparative-bioacoustics/20) of the [Max Planck Institute for Psycholinguistics](https://www.mpi.nl/), Nijmegen, the Netherlands.

+In scientific publications, PyGellermann can be cited as follows:

+> Jadoul, Y., Duengen, D., & Ravignani, A. (2023).
+PyGellermann: a Python tool to generate pseudorandom series for human and non-human animal behavioural experiments. *BMC Research Notes, 16*(1), 135. https://doi.org/10.1186/s13104-023-06396-x

 ## References